kubernetes-sigs/kueue/docs/tasks/setup_rbac.md

 # Manage role-based access control

-This page shows you how to setup role-based acess control (RBAC) in your cluster to control the types of users that can view and create Kueue objects.
+This page shows you how to setup role-based access control (RBAC) in your cluster to control the types of users that can view and create Kueue objects.

 The page is intended for a [batch administrator](/docs/tasks#batch-administrator).